As an Amazon Associate I earn from qualifying purchases.

 - Bedding from Children's Rooms

-- School uniform from Marks and Spencer – if you are super organised organised and buy it in June or July they usually give good discounts!
+- Cotton-rich school uniform from Marks and Spencer - if you are super organised and buy it in June or July they usually give good discounts!

 Firstly, for laundry you must use something suitable for sensitive skin.
 I swear by soap nuts - and for once this will actually save you money!
 A big bag of soap nuts costs around £14 and lasts for 300 washes.
 You put them in a little bag and pop them into the washing machine with the clothes.
 You don't need to use any fabric softener with these.
 I also use Ecozone stain remover which works really well for most stains (I do use Vanish as backup!).
 To clean the rest of the house I prefer Ecover products, which I have been using for years.